Purgenta889/robloxplayniteguide/README.md

 # FAQ
 ## Why Not Simply Add The RobloxPlayerBeta.exe?
 This will only work temporarily.
 Once the Roblox Player updates, the version will change, changing the directory of the RobloxPlayerBeta.exe.
-As a result, when the Roblox Player updates, you'll have to manually change the directory every single time.
+As a result, you'll have to manually change the directory every single time.
 This isn't great for people who want seamless setups, such as couch gaming.